-The Fund may invest directly in, or obtain exposure to, other mutual funds and/or exchange-traded funds as part of their investment strategy.
-Consequently, the Fund is also subject to the risk of the Underlying Funds.
-If an Underlying Fund suspends redemptions, the Fund may be unable to value part of its portfolio and may be unable to redeem its investment in the Underlying Fund, which may have an adverse impact on the Fund's ability to satisfy redemption requests from its Unitholders.
+The Funds may invest directly in, or obtain exposure to, other mutual funds and/or exchange-traded funds as part of their investment strategy.
+Consequently, the Funds are also subject to the risk of the Underlying Funds.
+If an Underlying Fund suspends redemptions, the Funds may be unable to value part of its portfolio and may be unable to redeem its investment in the Underlying Fund, which may have an adverse impact on the Funds' ability to satisfy redemption requests from its Unitholders.